 Run blocks of code individually (live scripts only) or as a whole file, and view the results and graphics with the code that produced them.

 Add titles, headings, and formatted text to describe a process and include equations, images, and hyperlinks as supporting material.

-Save your narratives as richly formatted, executable documents and share them with colleagues or the MATLAB community, or convert them to HTML, PDF, Microsoft® Word, or LaTeX documents for publication.
+Save your narratives as richly formatted, executable documents and share them with colleagues or the MATLAB community, or convert them to HTML files, PDF files, Microsoft® Word documents, LaTeX files, Markdown files, and Jupyter® notebooks for publication.

 Create interactive lectures for teaching

 Combine code and results with formatted text and mathematical equations.

 Create step-by-step lectures and evaluate them incrementally to illustrate a topic.

 Modify code on the fly to answer questions or explore related topics.